Tintedfireglass/xmrig-compiler-script/README.md

 # Step 1 - compilation

-Run the compiling.sh file or copy the code in the compiling.sh file into the terminal and run it.
+Run the compiling.sh file or copy the code in the build.sh file into the terminal and run it.
 After the script is run xmrig has been compiled

 # Step 2 - configuration